Department of Theatre

 THE 109 The Art of Dance

-This is a lecture, discussion, and practice course that covers the history of modern dance from the turn of the 20th century to the present day.
+This is a discussion and practice course that covers the history of modern dance from the turn of the 20th century to the present day.
 Students will learn about the progression of the modern dance movement, its origins, and how the influences of each decade changed the art form.
 We will investigate various dance principles, styles, and aesthetics through the use of audio/visual materials, performance observation, written and reading assignments, and movement explorations.
+No dance experience necessary.
 Prerequisite: College Writing.
 Cr.
 3.

 THE 130 Musical Theatre Workshop I